 "It's just so convoluted," she said.
 "If tax codes aren't what you deal with on a day-to-day basis, then there's so much that you just don't know."

-It would take years to learn all the intricacies of the tax codes, but here are some of the top mistakes to try to avoid this season, courtesy of Roberts' professional experience.
+It would take years to learn all the intricacies of the tax codes, she said, but here are some of the top mistakes to try to avoid this season, courtesy of Roberts' professional experience.

 1. Don't send in your return too early!
 Interest and dividend forms could arrive as late as mid-February.